IMPACT METRICS DASHBOARD

 Unspoken Visual Art

 UNSPOKEN was a collaborative exhibition between artists Ann Lewis and Jacob Fisher and was born out of Level Forward’s project, Kill Me.
-Kill Me explored assisted suicide and served as inspiration for the interactive experience, derived from Ann Lewis’ prior work reflecting on the fragility of human mortality.
+Kill Me explored death with dignity and served as inspiration for the interactive experience, derived from Ann Lewis’ prior work reflecting on the fragility of human mortality.

 Through the use of toe tags and 115,000 feet of reflective string, this immersive installation gave viewers an opportunity to explore and deepen their own appreciation of transitioning from this world.
 UNSPOKEN invited viewers to contemplate existence by answering questions on the toe tags.
 The tags were then arranged and attached to reflective strings throughout the space.
 As days passed, the installation evolved into an immensely personal collection of the participants' explorations and ideas.